multi-service-fabric/fabric-controller/doc/fabric_controller_building_guide.md

 This section describes the parameters in MFC/FC system setting Config.
 MFC/FC system setting Config file is in xml format.
-An example of MFC/FC system setting Config is shown below.
+An example of the MFC/FC system setting Config is shown below.
-Parameters in MFC/FC system setting Config are summarized in Table 6-4.
+Parameters in the MFC/FC system setting Config are summarized in the table 6-4.

 **MFC system setting Config**
 ~~~xml